-The SAINT2 supports both USB 2.0 and USB 1.1.
+The SAINT supports USB 1.1, USB 2.0 and USB 3.0.

 4 Message Format

 4.1 Data Stream

 The host data stream is broken into messages.
 A message consists of a Message ID and one or more data bytes.
 The character FFh is used as an ESCAPE character to indicate the end of messages.
 There are three cases when an ESCAPE character is received.